rail-berkeley/bridge_data_v2/README.md

 First, set up the robot hardware according to our [guide](https://docs.google.com/document/d/1si-6cTElTWTgflwcZRPfgHU7-UwfCUkEztkH3ge5CGc/edit?usp=sharing).
 Install our WidowX robot controller stack from [this repo](https://github.com/rail-berkeley/bridge_data_robot).
 Then, run the command:

 ```
-python experiments/eval.py \
+python experiments/eval_gc.py \
     --num_timesteps NUM_TIMESTEPS \
     --video_save_path VIDEO_DIR \
     --checkpoint_weights_path CHECKPOINT_WEIGHTS_PATH \
     --checkpoint_config_path CHECKPOINT_CONFIG_PATH \
+    --im_size IMAGE_SIZE
     --blocking
 ```

-The script loads some information about the checkpoint from its corresponding WandB run.
+You can also specify an initial position for the end effector with the flag `--initial_eep`.
+Similarly, use the flag `--goal_eep` to specify the position of the end effector when taking the goal image.

+To evaluate language-conditioned BC, replace `eval_gc.py` with `eval_lc.py` in the above command.

 ## Provided Checkpoints

-Checkpoints for GCBC, D-GCBC, GCIQL, CRL, and RT-1 are available [here](https://rail.eecs.berkeley.edu/datasets/bridge_release/checkpoints/).
+Checkpoints for GCBC, LCBC, D-GCBC, GCIQL, CRL, and RT-1 are available [here](https://rail.eecs.berkeley.edu/datasets/bridge_release/checkpoints/).
 Each checkpoint (except RT-1) has an associated JSON file with its configuration information.
-To evaluate these checkpoints with the above evaluation script, modify the references to the wandb run configuration to use the dictionary provided in the JSON file instead.
+The name of each checkpoint indicates whether it was trained with 128x128 images or 256x256 images.

 An evaluation script for the RT-1 checkpoint is available in this separate repo (TODO).

-We don't currently have checkpoints for ACT or LCBC available but may release them soon.
+We don't currently have a checkpoint for ACT available but may release one soon.

 ## Environment